Sparafusile/SimpleDBAdmin/README.md

   * Save your credentials in a secure way for quick access.

   * Export your domains to a delimited text file.

+  * Export your domains to a database:

+      - Microsoft SQL Server
+      - PostgreSQL
+      - SQLite